 About actualize studio

-Meanwhile lets just say that we are proud actualize studio contributed a whooping 5 entries.
+But we are proud to say that actualize studio contributed 5 entries already.

 There is a Japanese proverb which says the tongue is 3 inches long, but can take down a man 6 feet tall.
 Our words, spoken and unspoken, are incredibly powerful.
 One of my pet peeves when it comes to the language pitchers use is how they respond to the question, “when are you pitching”?
 The majority of pitchers at any level, will respond by saying, “I am throwing” tomorrow.
 It drives me crazy.